 Complete with a certificate of Authenticity, this piece is an exciting investment that will only get better with age.

 — Authentic and genuine Artifact — Since every piece is real and unique, it may very slightly differ from pictures shown — Protected in a Removable Custom Museum Quality Plexiglass display — Customized Descriptive Metallic Plaque — Collector-Inspired attention to detail — Includes Certificate Of Authenticity — Professional packaging for a Safe delivery.
-Since every element of the frame or display for your piece is custom made (plates, design, glass, matting, frame, assembly etc...) and we pay great attention to every presentation detail, please allow up to 4-8 weeks (depending on orders on hand) for the delivery of your order.
+Since every element of the frame or display for your piece is custom made (plates, design, glass, matting, frame, assembly etc...) and we pay great attention to every presentation detail, please allow up to 4-6 weeks for product with custom display option and up to 2-5 business days for product only (depending on orders on hand) for the delivery of your order.
 This delay is given as an indication only and delivery can sometimes be faster.